Tabasco: Economy

 Mining, mostly of petroleum and natural gas, provides most of the state's GDP.
-Only 14.6% of the working population is in mining.
-About 19% work in construction, transportation and manufacturing.
+Only 14.6 percent of the working population is in mining.
+About 19 percent work in construction, transportation and manufacturing.
 Most manufacturing is food processing, bottling and tobacco products.
 About ninety percent of industrial establishments are family-owned, mostly dedicated to food processing in and around Villahermosa.
 The most important industry is petroleum refining, done by PEMEX in the Macuspana municipality.
 There are 860 wells in various municipalities extracting crude oil and natural gas.
 It produces 556,371 barrels of crude oil and 1,363,000 ft3 of natural gas per day.
 It has deposits of gravel and sand, along with the Cementos Apasco factory.

-Just over 61% of the working population is employed in services and commerce.
+Just over 61 percent of the working population is employed in services and commerce.
 There are 86 traditional public markets.
 The Tabasco Fair is the most important commercial event.
 It has its origins in 1880.
 It has been held on and off since then in various locations.
 Today, it is held in Villahermosa at Parque Tabasco 2000 where the various municipalities of the state demonstrate their products.
 It features cultural and sporting events as well.